 - We believe there is one and only one living and true God to whom we owe the highest love, reverence, and obedience.
 (Deuteronomy 6:4-5, Mark 12:30)

 - We believe in the Holy Trinity; that our one God is three distinct persons -- Father, Son, and Holy Spirit -- all fully divine but without division of nature, essence, or being.
 (Isaiah 61:1, Matthew 3:16-17)

-- We believe that Christ is the eternal Son of God, by whom all things were made.
+- We believe Jesus Christ is the eternal Son of God, the Savior of the world by whom all things were made.
 (John 1:3, Colossians 1:16)

 - We believe we are created in the image of God, and that every person is worthy of respect and Christian love.
 (Genesis 1:26, Colossians 3:11)

 - We believe that all have sinned and have fallen short of God's glory.
 (Isaiah 53:6, Romans 3:23)

 - We believe salvation is by the work of Christ only, whose death on the cross and resurrection from the grave is the only redemption from sin.
 (Romans 5:9, Revelation 7:10)